 Ms. Baynard stated stakeholders will be interested in discussing regional authority unrelated funding at some point in the future.

 Chair Randall questioned were the stakeholders the same as those who voted on the Metro Bill.
-Ms. Baynard responded yes, due the House of Representatives having a caucus vote and deviations are not allowed.
+Ms. Baynard responded yes, due the House using a caucus vote where deviations are not allowed.

 Chair Randall reminded the Committee of its stand on the repeal of Metro Bill is to get money back to the NVTA without opening up a conversation about Metro.

 Chair Cristol mentioned NVTC has furthered its legislative agenda since the September meeting.
 She reported that the Virginia Municipal League.min 7.
-Chair Cristol mentioned the general orientation of NVTC is to spend the year demonstrating how rapidly the commission has put into place various accountability measures in supporting NVTA and seeking the restoration of funding.
+Chair Cristol mentioned the general orientation of NVTC is to spend the year demonstrating how rapidly the commission has put into place various accountability measures related to WMATA and is supporting NVTA in seeking the restoration of funding.

 Ms. Baynard mentioned the Chamber of Commerce is starting to update their legislative programs for 2019 and they will all have statements that call for making the Authority ‘whole’ again.
 She added the Chamber of Commerce is composing a supporting letter with various statements according to the language the GPC has agreed upon.

 Chair Randall mentioned another term should be used to replace “making the Authority whole”, as it relates to petitioning for repealed monies to be returned.
 Ms. Baynard responded the verbiage will not be specific about funding revenue sources.
-Ms. Baynard shared the term ‘restore’ or ‘restoring” would be used instead.
+Ms. Baynard shared the term ‘restore’ or ‘restoring‘ would be used instead.

 Mr. Minchew sought confirmation of talking points of projects that could be funded if the money was returned to the NVTA.
 Chair Cristol added, the unfunded projects as a result of the repeal should be included.
-Ms. Baynard mentioned adding the economic impact study results about importance of having a strong multimodal transportation system.
+Ms. Baynard mentioned adding the economic impact study results about the importance of having a strong multimodal transportation system.

 Mr. Minchew added reverting money from NVTA via the Hugo Bill, was an inefficient move.
 He mentioned moving capital from an efficient utilizer of that income stream to a source that is not as efficient.